Generic Name: prabotulinumtoxinA (pra BOT ue LYE num TOX in AY)

 Jeuveau side effects

-The most common side effects include:
+Common Jeuveau side effects may include:

-- increased white blood cell count in your blood
+increased white blood cell counts; or

+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.